Use Lucent Sky AVM with Azure Pipelines

 Download and evaluate a scan report in Azure Pipelines

-1. Open the .yaml file of the Azure Pipeline, and locate an appropriate location to evaluate the scan report, such as after the scan is completed.
+1. Open the .yml file of the Azure Pipeline, and locate an appropriate location to evaluate the scan report, such as after the scan is completed.

-2. Insert the following code to the .yaml file, which generates and downloads the XML report of the scan.
+2. Insert the following code to the .yml file, which generates and downloads the XML report of the scan.

 - task: PowerShell@2